DancingGrumpyCat/onyx/README.md

 ## Turns

 On your turn, you may place up to 2 pieces.
 You may only place pieces on a space if the space is both empty and not surrounded.
 If you place 0 pieces, you have passed, which we will reference later.
 If you place 1 piece, it may be of either of your colors.
-If you place 2 pieces, either place two pieces of the *same* color on the *same* space, or two pieces of *different* colors on two *different* spaces.
+If you place 2 pieces, either place two pieces of the *same* color on the *same* space (creating a stack of pieces), or two pieces of *different* colors on two *different* spaces.
 You can't place two pieces of the same color on two different spaces.

 ### Move Legality